edwindj/xmlwriter/README.md

 [![CRAN
 status](https://www.r-pkg.org/badges/version/xmlwriter)](https://CRAN.R-project.org/package=xmlwriter)
 [![R-CMD-check](https://github.com/edwindj/xmlwriter/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/edwindj/xmlwriter/actions/workflows/R-CMD-check.yaml)

 <!-- badges: end -->

-`xmlwriter` is an R package that provides a simple interface for creating XML documents and fragments from R. It provides a simple elegant syntax for creating `xml_fragment`s and furthermore contains a feed-forward API that allows you to write xml in the same order as the xml elements appear in an xml document or fragment.
+`xmlwriter` is an R package that provides a simple interface for creating XML documents and fragments from R. It provides a simple elegant syntax for creating `xml_fragment`s.
+Furthermore it contains a feed-forward API that allows you to write xml in the same order as the xml elements appear in an xml document or fragment.